-Tool 1: Bi-directional Intra prediction (BDIP) (J0022 Technicolor/Qualcomm)
+Tool 1: Bi-directional Intra prediction (BDIP) (JVET-J0022 Technicolor/Qualcomm)

-In bi-directional prediction a target pixel value is predicted using two reference samples on both ends of a positive prediction direction, as shown in the Figure 20.
+In bi-directional prediction a target pixel value is predicted using two reference samples on both ends of a positive prediction direction, as shown in the Figure 25.
 A CU-level flag (BDIPflag) indicates the application of bi-directional intra prediction.
 The flag is signaled only for luma blocks with prediction modes which cross both left and above reference sample lines.
 For the remaining modes, the traditional uni-directional prediction is performed.